-Q: What are the two keys to an effective pitch?
+Q: What are the two secrets to a happy marriage?

 Wouldn’t you agree?

 My last living mentor, Warren Bennis, passed away on 7/31.
 A few days later, there was a gathering at his home to share condolences with his widow Grace Gabe and to celebrate what Warren meant to all of us.
 What was peculiar, but not surprising was Warren’s ability to make you feel so special, so what we all had in common was our love for Warren as well as the feeling of having been loved him [you can read my tribute to him at: Warren Bennis (1925-2014) - A Personal Remembrance].

 At the gathering I spoke with Marty Kaplan, Norman Lear Professor of Entertainment at USC.
 And in a matter of fact manner he told me that in a strange way he was comforted to discover that Norman Lear, Warren and he had in common a mother that he referred to as a sado-narcissist.
 Marty originated the term, which I had never heard before, and mentioned it in his recent blog, “If Norman Lear at 92 is What, I’ll Have What He’s Having,” about Norman Lear who has recently finished his memoirs.